 Listen, the bad news is this: you are going to have to try a new trouser shape, other than skinny jeans.

 How are you feeling?
 Panicked?
-That’s alright, that’s quite normal when faced with such a drastic fashion ‘shape’ transition.
+That’s all right, that’s quite normal when faced with such a drastic fashion ‘shape’ transition.

 I’m sympathetic.
 I had my own freak-out a while back when I, too, realised I was going to have to wear something other than skinny jeans for the rest of my life.